The Portrait (short story)

 "The Portrait" (Портрет) is a short story by Russian author Nikolai Gogol, originally published in the short story collection Arabesques in 1835.
-It is one of Gogol's most demonic of tales, hinting at some of his earlier works such as "St. John's Eve" and "Viy".
+The story shares themes with some of his earlier works such as "St. John's Eve" and "Viy".

 Plot summary

-"The Portrait" is the story of a young and penniless artist, Andrey Petrovich Chartkov, who stumbles upon a terrifyingly lifelike portrait in an art shop and is compelled to buy it.
+"The Portrait" is the story of a young and penniless artist, Tchartkoff, who stumbles upon a terrifyingly lifelike portrait in an art shop and is compelled to buy it.
 The painting is magical and offers him a dilemma — to struggle to make his own way in the world on the basis of his own talents or to accept the assistance of the magic painting to guaranteed riches and fame.
 He chooses to become rich and famous, but when he comes upon a portrait from another artist which is "pure, faultless, beautiful as a bride" he comes to realize that he has made the wrong choice.
 Eventually, he falls ill and dies from a fever.